manstis/capacitator/README.md

 ## Installation and Setup

+You can use it online by visiting [Capacitator Online](https://capacitator.online).

-This web application is a static HTML project that can be run in any modern browser.
+This web application is also a static HTML project that can be run in any modern browser.
 To use it locally:

 1. Clone the repository: